TERM 2, 2023 TOUR DATES:

 Innovation, inquiry and curiosity; Community and participation; Ecological sustainability

-Climate change, Greenhouse effect, Renewable energy, Energy efficiency, Sustainability, Green jobs, Positive behaviour.
+Climate change, Greenhouse effect, Renewable energy, Resources, Energy efficiency, Sustainability, Green jobs, Positive behaviours.

 Check out video excerpts from our